OSU-AIGSA/osu-aigsa.github.io/docs/index.md

 # Spring 2023 Reading Groups

 Take your pick of two reading groups this term!
+Make sure to join the conversation on [Discord](https://discord.gg/wGrtzFM8sJ).

 ## The Flavors of Reinforcement Learning